EMO-BON Metagenomics: From Backend Integration to Frontend Processing

 }

-It is possible to export the tables form the fuseki for subsequent work, but let’s do everything seamlessly from a jupyter notebook.
+It is possible to export the tables form the fuseki for subsequent work, but let’s do everything seamlessly from the jupyter notebook.

 Since we have already ingested the triples from the RO-Crates, we just need to query the existing endpoint